snoekiede/EsoxSolutions.ObjectPool/README.md

 ### 3.1.0 (Current) - January 2025
 - ? **New**: First-class dependency injection support for ASP.NET Core
+- ? **New**: ASP.NET Core Health Checks integration with custom thresholds
 - ? **New**: Fluent builder API for pool configuration
 - ? **New**: Service provider integration for factory methods
 - ? **New**: Support for multiple pool registration
+- ? **New**: Kubernetes liveness and readiness probe support
 - ??
-Added comprehensive DI documentation and examples
+Added comprehensive DI and Health Checks documentation
 - ??
-95/95 tests passing (83 original + 12 DI tests)
+104/104 tests passing (83 original + 12 DI + 9 health check tests)

 ### 3.0.0 - November 2025
 - ?
 Added support for .NET 10